fkante/pioneers25/apps/backend/README.md

 ```
 POST /api/agents
 ```
-Creates a new ElevenLabs conversational agent by forwarding your system prompt, preferred voice pool, and desired language (English `en`, French `fr`, or Spanish `es`).
-The route randomly selects one voice from the provided list (or from `ELEVENLABS_DEFAULT_VOICE_IDS`) and replies with the created `agentId`, `voiceId`, and language metadata.
+Creates a new ElevenLabs conversational agent by forwarding your system prompt, desired language (English `en`, French `fr`, or Spanish `es`), and the exact voice you want to use.
+Every language exposes a curated female and male ElevenLabs voice ID; the API validates that the submitted `voiceId` matches the `language` so you always know which speaker will be provisioned.

 ```bash
 curl -X POST http://localhost:3000/api/agents \